vadimmozeiko/3-Sign-in/README.md

 _My #3 website project_

 This project is for frontend web development learning and practicing only.
-During this project main aim is to implement HTML semantic structure, input forms, buttons float with different widths Site published at https://vadimmozeiko.github.io/3-Sign-in/
+During this project main aim is to implement HTML semantic structure, input forms, buttons float with different widths.

+Site published at https://vadimmozeiko.github.io/3-Sign-in/

 Design: [Sign in](https://github.com/vadimmozeiko/3-Sign-in/blob/master/Sign%20in.JPG?raw=true)